 Most employers apply for their employees' work permits on their behalf, as it is necessary for an employer to first establish an expat's 'permission to work' from a provincial government office, known locally as a voivode office.
 This application must also be made at the office in the district where the expat is to take up employment.

 For this reason, most of the burden of organising the work permit falls on the shoulders of the hiring company.
 The company must present a great deal of documentation, detailing its legal status, its income and losses, information relating to the number of employees in the company, and most importantly, proof that there are no qualified Polish workers who could adequately fill the position in question.

 Although this removes a lot of pressure from expats, it also means that companies often choose not to hire foreigners, as the process of filing paperwork can be resource consuming.

 Work permits are issued for a maximum of three years, at which point they can be renewed accordingly.

-One restriction that many expats are unaware of is the fact that work permits for Poland are job- and employer-specific.
-Consequently, if an expat wishes to change employers while living in Poland, it's necessary to reapply for a work permit.
+One restriction that many expats are unaware of is the fact that work permits in Poland are job- and employer-specific.
+Consequently, if an expat wishes to change employers while living in Poland, they will have to reapply for a work permit.